purduedb/knowledgecubes/README.md

 #### Store Creation

 KC provide the Store class for creation of an RDF store.
-The input to the store is a spark session, database path where the RDF dataset will be stores, and a local configuration path.
+The input to the store is a spark session, database path where the RDF dataset will be stored, and a local configuration path.

 ```scala
 import org.apache.spark.sql.SparkSession